Guide: How to replace spark plugs on the EA888 Gen3

 Replacing your spark plugs is a pretty simple task that doesn’t require jacking up the car or getting to hard to reach areas.
 This is great for someone who is starting out in car maintenance.
 This should take about 30 minutes or so depending on how comfortable you are.
 The coil pack clips are probably the only part that you really need to be careful of because they are just plastic and can break.

 As of the writing of this the stock plugs are: 06K-905-611-C and is recommended to change ever 60k.
-If you have performance modifications to your car I suggest you do it much sooner like 30k, heck they are cheap enough do them at 30k anyways.
+If you have performance modifications to your car I suggest contacting your tuner for which plugs they recommend and what interval for changing.
+Some plugs will need to be changed as early as every 15k.

 - Deep socket: 10mm